SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 11
 Recursion! -- when a squid flashes, recursively change adj squids' energy levels.
 Trick was to use hashmap so each  was only visited once.

+## Day 12
+Using depth-first search find paths through caves with only visiting small caves once.
+In part 2 you can visit up to one small cave 2x (this was implemented with a hashmap and simple iteration overall nodes -- probably a bit slow.).
+Part 1 is fast, but the iterations in part 2 are inefficient in my implementation.

+## Day 13
+Lots of x,y coordinate transforms to get to the final answer.
+Used Structs and hashmaps to only keep unique "dots"

+## Day 14
+I started the completely wrong way.
+I wasted a lot of time thinking I could do regex replacement (in the regex crate there is no way to do overlapping replacements that I could find), so then I started modifying the string directly.
+This worked for part one but part two took forever to complete.
+Completely rewrote using simple counting of pair and character occurances, and adding or subtracting the number of times they appear (based on James' soln in Julia).